StringManolo/Panther/README.md

 - InApp Logs
   - You can view all the requests the browser sends
-  - You can view all the requests blocked by Panther_Blocker
+  - You can view all the requests blocked by Panther_Blocker (request is made but the result is ignored)
 <br>

 - Basic Browser Functionality